JSDale/COM624_Assignment/ReadMe.md

 ## Prerequisite

-- Python 3.9
+- Python 3.9.2 or later.
-- RabbitMQ docker service running.
+- RabbitMQ docker service running. (tutorial)[https://www.architect.io/blog/rabbitmq-docker-tutorial]
 - dotnet runtime 5 on a windows 10 or later machine.

-## How to run the application
+## How to run the application(s) - Windows

-## How To Build the Python Backend as Docker
+- First run the `StockPredictor.msi` file.
+This will install all the necessary files into the file location selected during the installation process.
+- Navigate to the filepath you selected at install time.
+Open the folder named `StockValuesPredictor\\python_backend`.
+- This tutorial will use a virtual environment to run the python backend, if you do not wish to use a venv skip the next two steps.

-- Open a terminal in the `PythonBackend` folder
+- Open a terminal in the folder `StockValuesPredictor\\python_backend` and enter `python -m venv ./venv`.
-- There should be a `backend.Dockerfile`
-- Run this command in the terminal: `docker build --file ./backend.Dockerfile --tag stock-predicting-backend .`
-- To check the image was built, run: `docker images`, there should be an image with the name of `stock-predicting-backend`
-- To tag the image, you can run this command: `docker tag stock-predicting-backend:latest [User defined tag]`,  you can enter what you want the tag to be in the `[user defined tag]`.
-Ensure you remove the square brackets too.
+- Then enter `.\venv\Scripts\activate`.
+Your terminal should now have `(venv)` infront of the filepath.
+- Enter `pip install -r requirements.txt`.
+- To run the python backend, you must enter `python .\main.py --hostname {hostname of RabbitMQ server} --username {RMQ username} --password {RMQ password} --filepath {where you want the graphs saved}`.
+- Then you can navigate back to `StockValuesPredictor` folder in file exploer and run the `StockValuesPredictor.exe`.
+- Go to the configure page and enter the hostname of the device running the RMQ server with acceptable username and passwords and click `apply`.
+- You can then navigate back to the `Enter stock to predict` page and select model, enter a ticker and select which service to get the information from.
+- If all is set up correctly, the python terminal should print a message saying it received a message.